-The use of the computer and the availability of progams in architecture including computer graphics.
-Queues and linear programming and the techniques of information storage and retrieval.
+The use of the computer and the availability of programs in architecture including computer graphics.
+Literature computing and the techniques of information storage and retrieval.
 Practice in the production and application of programs.

-Acoustics B1 (Elective)
+11.8421 Acoustics B1 (Elective)

 Prerequisite: 11.8411 Acoustics A1.